 Because the existing call center was efficiently designed, the transition to the new Enghouse platform was quickly implemented.
 Patti Moser, Project Manager for WECU, explained that very little change was needed to the auto-attendant.
 “WECU didn’t perform any significant initial expansions during the Enghouse deployment.
 We wanted to make sure we fully understood how the system performed before making changes.
-The call center agents had no issues with the new system, and adopted it with ease.
+The call center agents had no issues with the new system and adopted it with ease.
 The EICC system was much more intuitive to use for our existing agents.
-We added two new departments: Collections and Card Services, as stand-alone divisions.
+We added two new departments as stand-alone divisions: Collections and Card Services.
 Since they were new to the call center practice, their adoption and efficiency took longer.”
-Patti went on to say that with the Enghouse system, it is easy to make changes.
+Patti went on to say that with the Enghouse system it is easy to make changes.
 “The call center manager can make changes with little assistance from either Cerium or Enghouse.”

 The call center agents are primarily using Touchpoint, the EICC soft consoles, and headsets in their daily practice, giving the call center statistical information as well as advanced call handling capabilities.
 Cerium deploys Polycom phones with all our Lync systems.
 Those agents that rotate desks, or are not full-time agents have Polycom phones as opposed to headsets with soft consoles.

 With a successful rollout and ease of use, WECU is already looking at enhancing the overall member experience by taking advantage of the feature-rich EICC platform, and evaluating offering chat to its members.
 The EICC platform also offers WECU the ability for their members to hold their place in queue with the call back application, as well as provide statistical information in real time, with the configurable dashboard/wallboard application known as SnapShot.
 The new EICC platform enhances the overall member and agent experience.